Grant M Chapman

 Education: Ph.D.
 World Religions, Victoria University of Wellington, New Zealand, 1984.
 Dip.
 TESL, English Language Institute, Victoria University of Wellington, New Zealand, 1979.

 |Joseph Braun||Computer Information Specialistfirstname.lastname@example.org|

-Joe is responsible for computer technician support for close to 100 employees and supporting units.
+Joe is responsible for computer technician support over 30 employees, the ELP students and supporting units.
 He also recommends software applications and is responsible for setting up testing sites for English Language Program partner universities.
 He began his career at KSU in 2007 in the OIP department.
 Prior to KSU he had 20 plus years at McCall Pattern Department in the technical support department.

 Education: BA in Sociology from Fort Hays University.